Find Time-Saving Kindergarten Resources ➔

 Building Bricks Sight Word Practice

-My favorite and definitely my students’ favorite way to practice sight words are with building bricks activities!
-These word mats are the perfect combination of hands on STEM and sight word practice making them highly engaging and effective.
+Another favorite for myself and my students is to practice sight words with brick building activities!
+These word mats are the perfect combination of hands-on engagement and sight word practice, making them highly effective.

-The best part is that using these building bricks sight word practice mats, don’t just end with the building of the word.
+The best part is that using these brick building sight word practice mats doesn’t just end with the building of the word.
 Students then complete 3 follow-up activities to help them commit the word to memory.
+They will:

 • Find and circle the sight word

-Using this combination of activities helps me target different learning types and keep all of my students engaged in the task.
+Using this combination of activities helps me target different learning types and keeps all of my students engaged in the task.
+It’s way more fun than a typical worksheet, but low-prep and practical to use in your classroom.
 If your students are anything like mine, they will be begging for you to bring this activity out for literacy time or centers!

 Grab My Favorite Sight Word Practice Activity for Your Classroom!